OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 ## Using the Office Dialog API with single-page applications and client-side routing

-If your add-in uses client-side routing, you have the option to pass the URL of a route to the [displayDialogAsync](http://dev.office.com/reference/add-ins/shared/officeui.displaydialogasync) method, instead of the URL of a complete and separate HTML page.
+If your add-in uses client-side routing, as single-page applications typically do, you have the option to pass the URL of a route to the [displayDialogAsync](http://dev.office.com/reference/add-ins/shared/officeui.displaydialogasync) method, instead of the URL of a complete and separate HTML page.

-> **Important:** If you pass a route, the dialog box is in an new window with its own execution context.
-Your base page and all its initialization and bootstrapping code run again in this new context, and any variables are set to their initial values in the dialog window.
-So this technique launches a second instance of your single page application in the dialog window.
+> **Important:** The dialog box is in an new window with its own execution context.
+If you pass a route, your base page and all its initialization and bootstrapping code run again in this new context, and any variables are set to their initial values in the dialog window.
+So this technique launches a second instance of your application in the dialog window.
 Code that changes variables in the dialog window does not change the task pane version of the same variables.
 Similarly, the dialog window has its own session storage, which is not accessible from code in the task pane.